Nukki/attenDONE/README.md

 ### Features:
 * professor uses his ID card as the main authentication factor to log in.
 The app will open only if professor's ID card was tapped against the phone
 * students tap their college ID cards to mark themselves present in attendance sheet
-* in "attendence history" section professor sees the names of students who had absences and the number of absences.
+* in "attendance history" section professor sees the names of students who had absences and the number of absences.
 ***

 ### Watch the demo: